derek73/python-nameparser/docs/customize.rst

 +++++++++++++++++++++++++++++++++

 There are a few ways to adjust the parser configuration depending on your needs.
-The config is available via ``from nameparser.config import constants`` or on the ``C`` attribute of a ``HumanName`` instance, e.g. ``hn.C``.
+The config is available via ``from nameparser.config import CONSTANTS`` or on the ``C`` attribute of a ``HumanName`` instance, e.g. ``hn.C``.
 Take a look at the :py:mod:`nameparser.config` documentation to get a better idea what they are and how they are used, but here's a quick walk through.